 See the full list of Integration and Engagement Ideas.

 The SmarterMeasure Learning Readiness Indicator is comprised of seven sections referred to as scales and each scale focuses on several sub-scales.
-These scales are a composite of the internal and external factors as well as the skill sets that contribute to success.
+These scales are a composite of the internal and external factors as well as skill sets that contribute to success.
 This information is outlined below and is available in a printable assessment scales PDF as well.

 External factors are influences affecting the student that are outside of themselves.